MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/onboard-server-win.md

 ## Delete the deployment

-The most straightforward way is to delete the server via the Azure portal, just select server and delete it.
+T0 delete the server, select the server and delete it from the Azure portal.

 ![A screenshot of Delete option to delete a resource in the Azure portal.](./img/onboard-server-win/win-delete-resource.png)

-If you want to delete the entire environment, just delete the Azure resource group.
+To delete the entire deployment, delete the Azure resource group from the Azure portal.

 ![A screenshot of Delete option to delete a resource group in the Azure portal.](./img/onboard-server-win/win-delete-resource-group.png)